 We obtained a patent from the United States Patent and Trademark Office on our Accudel technology in 1998, which affords protection of Accudel through 2016 in the United States.
 This patent specifically lists over 500 different drugs in over 60 therapeutic areas, including both approved and established drugs.
 The Accudel technology may also have an application to deliver drugs not listed in its patent, including novel drugs.
 It also covers composition of matter, methods of use and methods of manufacture.
 We have engaged counsel and consultants who have specific expertise in topical drug delivery to assist us in executing on an intellectual property strategy with the aim of extending the life of the technology derived from our existing patent beyond 2016.
 We have also been granted a patent related to our Accudel technology in Canada.
-We have filed additional patent applications in various jurisdictions in order to protect our non-pharmaceutical intellectual property rights.
-We have pending trademark applications for Imprimis Pharmaceuticals, Accudel and Impracor.
+We have filed additional patent applications in various jurisdictions.
+We have pending trademark applications for Imprimis Pharmaceuticals, Accudel, Impracor and Generecycle.